City Recreational Trails

 If you plan on going further than a short stroll through your neighborhood, take advantage of these popular longer trails in Cedar Rapids.

 This is a 1.6 mile paved loop trail that encircles Cedar Lake.
 The west side of Cedar Lake provides access to the Cedar Lake Loop Trail with parking located on Shaver Road NE, south of the Interstate 380 crossover at H Avenue NE.
 Trail amenities include three shelters with picnic tables, many new benches and bicycle racks await users.

 This all-weather, paved trail is 12.6 miles and ten feet wide.
 The trail extends from Blairs Ferry Road NE through downtown Cedar Rapids to 76th Avenue SW where it becomes the Hoover Trail.
 Experience the sights and sounds of urban wildlife along McCloud's Run, Cedar Lake, and the Cedar River.
 Native grasses and wildflowers have been established along sections of the trail and offer vivid floral displays of native Iowa prairie.
-Parking for the Cedar River Trail is located at Tait Cummins Park on C Street SW, at Werner Avenue, and at McLoud Run Place on the NE side of Cedar Rapids.
-This is a popular trail with a smooth surface and gentle grade chanages.
+Parking for the Cedar Valley Nature Trail is located at Tait Cummins Park on C Street SW, at Werner Avenue, and at McLoud Run Place on the NE side of Cedar Rapids.
+This is a popular trail with a smooth surface and gentle grade changes.
 Please keep bicycle and inline skating speeds to a reasonable level and practice good trail etiquette.
-Click here for a map of the 42nd Street at I-380 Trail Closure and Detour.

 Prairie Park Fishery Loop Trail

 This 1.7 mile paved loop trail around Prairie Park lake is located at 2125 Otis Road SE.
 It offers excellent river and fishery viewing as well as bird and wildlife watching.
 Access is available at the fishery parking lot.